rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

    device and to tell the driver software the current I2C address.

-For a example consider a system wired as follows.
+For example, consider a system wired as follows.
 It has 2 MCP4728 devices wired to the I2C1 port on RP2040 GPIO pins 2 and 3.
 The first MCP4728 device is device # 0.
 It will have address 0x60.
 Its LDAC pin is wired to RP2040 GPIO pin 6.
 The second MCP4728 device is